 We do acknowledge that there have been a small number of occasions where our systems or people have not delivered to our own standards or consumer expectations.
 Where this has happened, we have been quick to address the problem, and hold ourselves accountable to the residents and families affected.

 Importantly, we have always sought to implement new systems and/or processes to make sure we minimise the chance of any repeat incident.

 Our team focus is to inspire and support each other to provide the best experience for our residents by:

 We would like to take this opportunity to acknowledge the great work and dedication shown by our employees daily in providing great care and support to our residents and making every day the best it can be.

-Got a question about medicine, care or technology or want to send some feedback?
+Got a question about the Royal Commission into aged Care or want to send some feedback?
 Ask an Allity Expert.